 In YC114, I finally began the process.
 I relinquished my original body - the body I was born in - for a new, implanted, socketed, cyborgised device: no-longer a body at all, but one part of a system.

 I graduated in YC118.
-I treaded water for a few months, flying around in a Corvette, getting used to the idea of becoming the ship rather than merely operating it (I could write another book just on that), but joining a capsuleer corporation was the necessary next step.
+I treaded water for a few months, flying around in a Corvette, getting used to the idea of becoming the ship rather than merely operating it, but joining a capsuleer corporation was the necessary next step.
 For any number of reasons there was only one corporation I wanted to join.
 A new era and a new chapter was about to begin.
 For me, and for ALLISON.

 Afterword: in merging the story with established lore & canon, I wanted to create something that would establish a clear link between EVE lore and in-game characters and events, which doesn't happen as often as I believe it could (because sometimes it seems like EVE lore exists behind a glass wall.
 We can see it, but we can't touch it and in turn it has no effect on us, whereas the goal of the above was to merge the two worlds together).
 In creating this story I also used some material that already exists and was written by CCP.
 It will be obvious which material that is.
 Fair use terms are asserted and the copyright over there on the left-hand column applies.